Garden of the Gods a uniquely Colorado slice of heaven

 Total rock formations

-Garden of the Gods land was purchased
+Year the land was purchased

 Main hiking trails

-Garden of the Gods has been a sacred space since the first people peeped its awe-inspiring rock formations.
-Several tribes were known to travel this area, Apache, Cheyenne, Comanche, Kiowa, Lakota, Pawnee, Shoshone, and Ute.
-Conflicts among various tribes were common, but when they entered the Garden, weapons were laid aside and peace was respected on this holy ground.
-The Ute, who were most commonly in the area, tell of their creation in Garden of the Gods.
-Interestingly, they are one of the only Native tribes in the Americas whose early stories don’t include travel to their land.
-They have been here since the beginning according to their beliefs.
-Archeological evidence shows prehistoric people visited Garden of the Gods as early as 1330 BC.
+The Ute people, most commonly in the area, tell of their creation in Garden of the Gods.
+Interestingly, they’re one of the only Native tribes in the Americas whose early stories don’t include traveling to their land — they believe they’ve been here since the beginning.
+Archaeological evidence shows prehistoric people visited Garden of the Gods as early as 1330 BC.

 Explore.
 Discover.
 Plan.